About

 Our Vision

 Our vision is to ensure that our families are healthy, happy, independent & connected to their cultural traditions.
-We also assist other tribal communities in the Pacific Northwest.
+Our commitment reaches beyond our own community, assisting tribal communiites across the Pacific Northwest.

 Meet The Team